OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 ---
 title: The Ultimate Guide to rolling deployments
 description: What are rolling deployments and why they are useful?
-This post covers the rolling deployment pattern and how to do this with different tools.
+This post covers the rolling deployment pattern and practical examples of how to do this with different tools.
 author: mark.harrison@octopus.com
 visibility: private
 published: 2020-02-01